-P. PROTCT The TOE shall be protected from unauthorized accesses and disruptions of collection activities.
+P. PROTCT The TOE shall be protected from unauthorized accesses and disruptions of TOE data and functions.

 The O.OFLOWS objective counters this policy by requiring the TOE handle disruptions.
 The OE.PHYCAL objective protects the TOE from unauthorized physical modifications.